MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/flatc-async-patterns.md

 ---
-title: Asynchronous C API calling patterns
+title: Making async calls in the XSAPI C API
 description: Making asynchronous calls in the XSAPI flat C API. ms.date: 06/10/2018 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, developer program, ms.localizationpriority: medium
 ---

-# Calling pattern for XSAPI flat C layer async calls
+# Making async calls in the XSAPI C API

 An **asynchronous API** is an API that returns quickly but starts an **asynchronous task** and the result is returned after the task is finished.

-Traditionally games have little control over which thread executes the **asynchronous task** and which thread returns the results when using a **completion callback**.
+Traditionally, games have little control over which thread executes the **asynchronous task** and which thread returns the results when using a **completion callback**.
 Some games are designed so that a section of the heap is only touched by a single thread to avoid any need for thread synchronization.
 If the **completion callback** isn't called from a thread the game controls, updating shared state with the result of an **asynchronous task** will require thread synchronization.

 The XSAPI C API exposes a new asynchronous C API that gives developers direct thread control when making an **asynchronous API** call, such as **XblSocialGetSocialRelationshipsAsync()**, **XblProfileGetUserProfileAsync()** and **XblAchievementsGetAchievementsForTitleIdAsync()**.